ome/ngff/index.rst

 Next-generation file formats (NGFF)
 ===================================

-OME-NGFF is an imaging format being developed by the bioimaging community to address issues of scalability and interoperability.
+OME-NGFF is an imaging format specification being developed by the bioimaging community to address issues of scalability and interoperability.
 Please see the :doc:`about/index` section for an introduction.
 The OME-NGFF specification is detailed under :doc:`specifications/index`.